November 13, 2007

 Residents of Illinois have taken water availability for granted for far too long.
 With Chicago sitting on the shores of Lake Michigan, it is easy to forget that the Great Lakes are a finite resource.
 In addition, under the Great Lakes Charter and Annex, much of the growing areas of the region do not have access to Lake Michigan water.

-Scott Goldstein of the Metropolitan Planning Council and Martin Jaffe of the University of Illinois at Chicago discussed a new regional planning process currently underway for an 11-county region of northeastern Illinois.
+In this program, Scott Goldstein of the Metropolitan Planning Council and Martin Jaffe of the University of Illinois at Chicago discussed a new regional planning process currently underway for an 11-county region of northeastern Illinois.
 Led by staff of the Chicago Metropolitan Agency for Planning (CMAP), the Regional Water Supply Planning Group (RWSPG) is working over the next two years to develop a regional water supply plan for the area.
 Goldstein and Jaffe are members of the group, representing planning, public interest, and academic interests.
 They provided background on this initiative, presented the scope of the effort, and discussed how planning can bring a unique perspective to protecting this vital natural resource and be a tool to guide land-use decisions.

 About the Speakers